About our organisation

 Professor Rix has worked at the Australian National University in Canberra, the Department of Foreign Affairs and Trade, and Griffith University, and became Professor of Japanese Studies at The University of Queensland in 1985.
 He has published and consulted widely in his professional academic field.

 He was appointed Pro-Vice-Chancellor (External Affairs) in 1994, Executive Dean of the Faculty of Arts in 1997, and PVC Ipswich in 2004 (a position renamed Pro-Vice-Chancellor in 2009).
-He is responsible for overall management and development of the UQ Ipswich campus and its community relationships, and is also in charge of employee relations for the University's academic staff.
+He was responsible for the overall management and development of the UQ Ipswich campus and its community relationships, and was also in charge of employee relations for the University's academic staff.

-Professor Rix is involved in a number of external boards and committees in the education and business fields, notably in Ipswich.
-He is Chair of the Board of the Edmund Rice Flexible Learning Centres Network.
+Emeritus Professor Rix has been involved in a number of external boards and committees in the education and business fields.

 Group General Manager

 Cert IV Buss, Adv Dip Mgmt, Grad Dip (CBL), MEd (CBL).

 In 1991 James was involved in a joint venture with a group of educational institutions that were pioneering the developing Interactive Multimedia courseware for Aboriginal and Torres Straight Islanders in his home town of Townsville.
 He was then asked to move to Brisbane where he was part of the development team that produced Queensland’s first commercial CD-COM “Essential Management Training”.
 Over the next 5 years he became production manager and eventually Manager of this business which had produced “Computer Based Training” programs for Boral, Prudential, Queensland Police, Deakin University and Queensland Mining Industry.
 He also formed a joint venture between TAFE Queensland, Silicon Graphics and Oracle to develop Australia’s first online TAFE campus.